Home

 The AST Transplant Pharmacy Community of Practice was established in 2009 and is the fifth largest COP within AST with over 600 members.
 The goal of this COP is to provide a forum for transplant pharmacists and other professionals to network, exchange thoughts, share resources, collaborate on best practice solutions, develop research ideas, participate in educational activities, and promote the practice of transplant pharmacy.
 We encourage all individuals interested in transplant pharmacy to join this dynamic and growing community.

-If you have any suggestions on how we can improve our online community OR if you want to be featured in the member spotlight, please email Emily Sartain at Emily.Sartain@uchealth.org
+If you have any suggestions on how we can improve our online community OR if you want to be featured in the member spotlight, please email Mina Chau at mina.chau@liu.edu.

 TxPharm COP – Survey Dissemination Policy

 If you want to solicit feedback on a survey through the TxPharm COP discussion board, it needs approval first.
-Please email Barrett Crowther or Mary Chandran with the survey, and they will facilitate the approval process.
+Please email Matt Harris or Karen Khalil with the survey, and they will facilitate the approval process.
 Unapproved surveys will be deleted from the discussion board.

 Picture2.png